WillRazorFace/RainRansomware/README.md

 ## Future features

-Decryption codes, executable files, a graphical interface and , perhaps, in a while, an online payment verification system will be added.
+Executable files, a graphical interface and , perhaps, in a while, an online payment verification system will be added.

 ## Contact